Peter Yates: 1985–2004

-Yates has two distinct styles: one used for his thriller, action, and drama projects—which frequently reflects on the principal character's state of alienation with a humanistic perspective—and another expressive and sentimental style which focuses on the moral dilemmas of the characters, predominantly seen in his coming-of-age and other dramatic films.
+Directorial style

-"I think there's probably some truth in the theory that I prefer heroes who fight against adversity and make it through from being the underdog to winning," said Yates.
+Yates was known for his versatility and "attention to detail" across a variety of genres.
+He said: "I think there's probably some truth in the theory that I prefer heroes who fight against adversity and make it through from being the underdog to winning".

 Death

 Yates died from heart failure in London on 9 January 2011.
 He was 81 years old.